seinecle/mk99/docs/generated-html/subdir/the-headache-of-data-integration_temp_html.md

 //ST: !

-=== 4.
+==== e.
 Example: A French bank going through the 2010s

 //ST: !

-image::Before:-a-couple-of-data-sources-across-a-few-channels.png[align="center", title="Before: a couple of data sources across a few channels"]
+image::Before---a-couple-of-data-sources-across-a-few-channels.png[align="center", title="Before - a couple of data sources across a few channels"]
 {nbsp} +

 //ST: !

-image::Now:-many-data-sources-across-a-variety-of-channels.png[align="center", title="Now: many data sources across a variety of channels"]
+image::Now---many-data-sources-across-a-variety-of-channels.png[align="center", title="Now - many data sources across a variety of channels"]
 {nbsp} +

 //ST: !

-//ST: !

-=== 5.
+== 3.
 Tools for data integration: DMPs and more
+//ST: 3.
+Tools for data integration: DMPs and more

+==== a.
+Data Management Platform (DMP)
 In 2015/2016 a new acronym started to trend: "DMP", standing for *"Data Management Platform"*.

 Basically a DMP is an information system dedicated to solving the issues of data integration: